jaiguptanick/Blog/_posts/2020-07-29-Walkthrough_of_bWAPP_solutions_A1_injection_writeups.md

 ![HTML Iframe Injection]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/bwapp/a1/iframe_4.png)

 But we can escape this by using the **srcdoc** attribute of iframe tag as replaces the content of "src" attribute and then inserting another tag for a new iframe tag.
-The final URL becomes ```https://localhost/bwapp/iframei.php?ParamUrl=robots.txt&ParamWidth=250&ParamHeight=250" srcdoc></iframe><iframe src=https://jaiguptanick.github.io/Blog/blog/Web-easy/ width=800 height=300>" ```
+The final URL becomes <p> `https://localhost/bwapp/iframei.php?ParamUrl=robots.txt&ParamWidth=250&ParamHeight=250" srcdoc></iframe><iframe src=https://jaiguptanick.github.io/Blog/blog/Web-easy/ width=800 height=300>" ` </p>

 ![HTML Iframe Injection]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/bwapp/a1/iframe_5.png)